enlinxu/playWebSocket/README.md

 # Access it via Httpd proxy

 ## set up the websocket proxy
-Add the following into the configuration for Apache Httpd(change the port 8080 if necessary).
+Add the following into the configuration for Apache Httpd(change the tomcat port 8080 if necessary).

 ```bash
 LoadModule proxy_module modules/mod_proxy.so